Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 4.6

-Prepara Evak Fresh Saver 1.8 Quart, Clear
+Prepara Evak Fresh Saver, 1.8 Quart, Clear

-• Truly airtight
+• Simple airtight top

-• Resists odors and stains
+• BPA-free plastic resists odors and stains

 • Dishwasher safe